Measured and projected beam backgrounds in the Belle II experiment at the SuperKEKB collider: Current background levels and margin

 where $\tau_{\mathrm{QE}}$ is the lifetime of the MCP-PMT, defined as the output charge corresponding to a relative QE of 0.8, compared to the initial value~\cite{MATSUOKA201793}.
 Three types of MCP-PMTs were installed, with the lifetime successfully extended during mass production of the MCP-PMTs.
 The lifetime, measured in a test bench for a limited number of samples, is \SI{1.1}{C/cm^{2}} on average for the conventional type, \SI{10.5}{C/cm^{2}} on average for the ALD type and at least \SI{13.6}{C/cm^{2}} for the life-extended ALD type~\cite{MATSUOKA201793}.
 Degraded conventional and ALD MCP-PMTs will be replaced with the life-extended type during LS1 and LS2, respectively, for the TOP to withstand higher background rates.

-The accumulated output charge is dominated by background Cherenkov photons from electrons and positrons generated when gamma rays hit the quarts bar, and Compton scatter or pair produce.
+The accumulated output charge is dominated by background Cherenkov photons from electrons and positrons generated when gamma rays hit the quartz bar, and Compton scatter or pair produce.
 To keep the accumulated output charge of the MCP-PMTs below the expected lifetime until their replacement or the end of Belle~II, we have imposed operational limits on the average MCP-PMT hit rate.
 The exact limit was updated from time to time based on QE projections.
 In 2021, the limit was \SI{3.0}{MHz/PMT}.
 The latest limit, in June~2022, was \SI{5.0}{MHz/PMT} for single-beam background, with an additional allowance for luminosity term, which cannot be mitigated by varying machine settings or collimators, and which scales with instantaneous luminosity as \SI{0.925}{MHz/PMT} per \SI{1e35}{cm^{-2}.s^{-1}}.
-The TOP MCP-PMT rate limit is the most stringent background limit among the Belle~II sub-systems, but has not limited accelerator operation.
+The TOP MCP-PMT rate limit is the most stringent background limit among the Belle~II detector sub-systems, but has not limited accelerator operation with the typical average TOP background rate of about \SI{2}{MHz/PMT} in 2021.

 In addition to the background hits in MCP-PMTs, we have observed that neutron backgrounds cause SEUs in the TOP front-end electronics boards.
 We have implemented an automated function to detect and correct the SEUs that occur in the configuration memory of programmable logic devices.
 Unfortunately, this function cannot correct errors that occur in bursts, as multiple simultaneous bit errors cannot be repaired.
 Such errors account for approximately 1\% of all detected errors.
 Furthermore, the function cannot detect SEUs that occur outside of configuration memory in the on-chip processor, as opposed to the programmable logic.
 Such errors occasionally occur in critical regions that can halt data taking until the front-end board is power cycled.
 In 2021 and 2022, manual interventions needed to recover such boards occurred at a rate of about 5~times a day, which was acceptable in terms of the active channel efficiency.
 However, a future rise in neutron backgrounds from higher beam currents could be a concern, as it would lead to more frequent halts of the readout boards.